 The social media marketing plan is a must these days for any size business.
 For it to work and offer value, the overarching strategy must align with your business goals.
+According to Marketing Consider Group, 52% of social media marketers believe social media positively influences their company’s revenue and sales.

 It’s not enough to be there and have a presence.
 Yes, that’s an excellent start, but there must be a hook-like marketing campaign.
-The driver, or catalyst, must be something that shares in the values of your brand.
+The driver, or catalyst, must be something that shares the values of your brand.
 Fortunately, there are some tried-and-true methods for achieving this.

 Here are some key ways to connect your social media marketing plan to your business’s goal: